mezhanglei/simpleform/packages/editor/README.md

   '业务组件': ['example']
 };
 ```
-* Building the editor component
+* import the above configurations into the `FormEditor`.
 ```javascript
 import { Col, Row } from 'antd';
 import classnames from 'classnames';